-NOTE — The conditions and criteria based on which the MAC layer determines to signal the notification for L4S congestion experienced and clearing of L4S congestion to the upper layer is implementation specific and is outside the scope of this specification.
+NOTE — The conditions and criteria based on which the MAC layer at the AP determines to signal the notifications (via the MLME-L4S-CONGESTION-EXPERIENCED.Indication primitive) for congestion experienced and clearing of congestion for L4S MSDUs to the upper layer is implementation specific and is outside the scope of this specification.
 Section 5 of RFC 9331 provides general requirements for a network node to support L4S and can be adapted for implementation in the MAC.

 5.2.4 MA-UNITDATA.request